Mortgage Retention: How does it work?

 • Aldermore, Furness, HSBC, Leeds, NatWest, Skipton and others can potentially ignore ‘small’ suggested retentions but do not state a figure.

-• Bank of Ireland can potentially ignore small suggested retentions and only offers 100% retention in cases where works are deemed essential by the valuer.
+• Bank of Ireland can potentially ignore small suggested retentions and only offer 100% retention in cases where the valuer deems the work essential.

-Finally, some lenders – including the following – do not apply retentions in any circumstances and will therefore either make an offer that reflects the existing condition of the property or reject the application altogether.
+Finally, some lenders, including the following, do not apply retentions in any circumstances and will, therefore, either make an offer that reflects the property’s existing condition or reject the application altogether.

 • Accord Mortgages